LibertyDSNP/spec/pages/Batches/FileFormat.md

 1. Parquet **uses schemas**, which additionally reduces file size.

 ### Rejected alternatives
 1. Cassandra, RocksDB, CouchDB, MongoDB, HBASE were rejected since DSNP data needs neither a database for storage nor the overhead of one.
-Each of these was designed for use cases ranging from somewhat to drastically different to DSNP.
+Each of these was designed for use cases ranging from somewhat to drastically different to the DSNP network.
 1. JSON, BSON and SQLite, while used for storage sometimes, are intended for serialization.
 They are schemaless, which results in redundant information and therefore a larger size than formats with schemas.
-They also don't support Bloom filters; instead they'd have to be indexed somehow, or searched each time, which would be impractically slow or essentially mean using a database anyway.
+They also don't support Bloom filters; instead indexing would be required, or new batches would need to be downloaded entirely.
 The exception is SQLite, which does support more advanced queries, however, it was designed for in-memory storage.